nelmio/NelmioSolariumBundle/README.md

             timeout: 5
             cores: ~

-You can define cores like this :
+You can define cores like this:

             ...
             cores:
                 cms: cms_core_path